Saturday, 02 August, 2025

 [youtube=http://www.youtube.com/watch?v=RX1HJMV3SYE&w=560&h=315] This looks very interesting.

-I hadn\’t watched a subtitled film in a while (strange because I used to watch them all the time) but this film captured me very quickly.
-Animation kind of slides serious matters in under your defences, and like Maus and Where Read more…
+I hadn’t watched a subtitled film in a while (strange because I used to watch them all the time) but this film captured me very quickly.
+Animation kind of slides serious matters in under your defences, and like Maus and Where The Wind Read more…

 I love John Smith – I think the first thing by him that I ever read was Indigo Prime.
 I have enjoyed Devlin Waugh.
 I loved Revere.
 There is something in his writing that is akin to Grant Morrison, something Read more…